Guaiacum angustifolium

 Guaiacum angustifolium is a species of flowering plant in the caltrop family, Zygophyllaceae.
 Common names include Texas guaiacum, Texas lignum-vitae, soapbush and huayacán.
 It is native to southern and western Texas in the United States and northern Mexico.
 The specific name is derived from the Latin angustus, meaning "narrow," and -folius, meaning "-leaved".

-Location
+Distribution

-This tree can be found in the area around the Rio Grande, including Austin, Matagorda Bay, New Braunfels, San Antonio, Brownsville and Fort McIntosh westward to the Rio Pecos.
-In the 19th century trees growing along the outskirts of this region were so small they were described by the United States Department of Interior as "low shrub(s)".
-The largest examples could be found on the hillsides near the Guadalupe river valley.
+In Texas, this tree can be found in the area around the Rio Grande, including Austin, Matagorda Bay, New Braunfels, San Antonio, Brownsville and Fort McIntosh westward to the Rio Pecos.
+In the 19th century, trees growing along the outskirts of this region were so small they were described by the United States Department of Interior as "low shrub(s)".
+The largest examples could be found on the hillsides near the Guadalupe River valley.
+In Mexico, the plant is found in the states of Chihuahua, San Luis Potosí, Coahuila, Nuevo León, and Tamaulipas.

 Description

 Texas lignum-vitae is a many branched shrub or small tree, reaching a height of 7 m.

 This evergreen has a dense canopy and short lateral branches.